 Planning work is difficult when it is so varied, but with most jobs, some hazards can be predicted - for example, work at height, proximity to electricity, and access to confined spaces.
 Risk assessments can be carried out for the types of risks expected, with controls that make it clear when lone working is not permitted, when additional equipment needs to be obtained or when a job should be referred back to a supervisor.

 Staff need to be trained to understand how these controls should be applied and given positive reinforcement when they delay a job in order to do it safely.
 Even where constant supervision is not possible, spot checks can be made to reinforce good practice and to identify where training needs to be provided.

 Remember: you can be prosecuted if there is sufficient evidence that a risk of harm exists – so don’t wait for an accident before you start assembling the evidence you would need to provide to show you are ensuring health and safety (so far as is reasonably practicable).

-EcoOnlines Risk module allows you to identify potential risks and establish risk reduction plans that are essential tasks for efficient health and safety management.
+EcoOnline's Risk module allows you to identify potential risks and establish risk reduction plans that are essential tasks for efficient health and safety management.
 The module was created to ensure full control of the risk assessment lifecycle and allows your staff to create, share and manage risk assessment tasks, data and reports.

-It automatically shares risk assessment tasks and reports with staff and management to give you all the information you need at your fingertips and allows you to track risk training across your entire organization using a simple matrix.
+It automatically shares risk assessment tasks and reports with staff and management to give you all the information you need at your fingertips and allows you to track risk training across your entire organisation using a simple matrix.

-To find out more about our Risk module or advice as to how safety software can help create a zero harm safety culture in your organization, why not contact our friendly product experts to arrange a demo.
+To find out more about our Risk module or advice as to how safety software can help create a zero harm safety culture in your organisation, why not contact our friendly product experts to arrange a demo.